randallard/rust-informix-big-updates/README.md

 - Failed transactions are rolled back automatically
 - Detailed error information is stored in both the record file and consolidated error log
 - Users can retry failed operations without restarting the entire process
+- **Improved handling of zero-row-affected cases**: When a query executes successfully but affects zero rows, this is now treated as a success rather than an error, with a distinct success message

+## Code Organization

+The codebase has been restructured to follow a modular design pattern with clear separation of concerns:

+- **Facade Pattern**: `db/query.rs` re-exports functionality from specialized modules, maintaining backward compatibility
+- **Single Responsibility**: Each module has a specific, focused purpose
+- **Organized Functionality**: Related code is grouped together for better maintainability
+- **Improved Error Handling**: Clear distinction between actual errors and zero-affected-rows cases
+- **Reduced File Sizes**: Breaking up large files makes the code easier to understand and maintain

 # AI Chat File Collection